4 Ways to Avoid Probate

 Avoid Probate Through Estate Planning

-David M. Postic is an attorney at Postic & Bates, P.C.
-His practice focuses on estate planning, probate, real estate, trust administration, business planning, and adoption.
+David M. Postic is a shareholder at Postic & Bates, P.C.
+His practice focuses on estate planning, asset protection, probate and trust administration, business planning, and real estate transactions.

 You can email David through our Contact Us page or by calling our office at (405) 691-5080.